 Be Transparent.

-Be open and honest with your customers.
-They appreciate vulnerability.
+They appreciate vulnerability and the transparency.
 Share the good news as well as the bad news.
 Show the humans behind the business that make their products and services happen.
 Give them realistic timelines and expectations and find ways to exceed them whenever possible.
-In doing so you build critical trust and a sense of relationship between you and your customers that will translate into support and sales.
+In doing so you build the trust and a sense of relationship between you and your customers that will translate into support and sales, keeping them engaged and supportive through the leanest of times.

 Be Engaged and Engaging.

-These days, social media presence and engagement is essential.
+These days, social media presence and engagement is non-negotiable.
 Engaging with your customers and maximizing your presence on social media helps to keep your customers engaged with the brand, reminding them that you and your products and services are available to them when they need them.
-While Twitter and Facebook represent the “old guard” of B2C social media engagement, do not be too slow to adopt Instagram and TikTok.
+While Twitter/X and Facebook represent the “old guard” of B2C social media engagement, do not be too slow to adopt Instagram and TikTok.
 These media-focused platforms are perfect for getting your products and services seen by younger audiences and engaging with those audiences.

 Stay Connected.